-Attention: If the user hard disk password has been forgotten, check whether a master hard disk password has been set.
-If it has, it can be used for access to the hard disk drive.
-If no master hard disk password is available, neither Lenovo nor Lenovo authorized service technicians provide any services to reset either the user or the master hard disk password, or to recover data from the hard disk drive.
+Attention: Attention: If the user hard disk password has been forgotten, check whether a master hard disk password has been set.
+If a master hard disk password has been set, it can be used to access the hard disk drive.
+If no master hard disk password is available, neither Lenovo nor Lenovo authorized service technicians provide any services to reset either the user hard disk password or the master hard disk password, or to recover data from the hard disk drive.
 The hard disk drive can be replaced for a scheduled fee.

-For how to remove the hard disk password, see "How to remove the hard disk password" on page 34.
+For how to remove the hard disk password, see "How to remove the hard disk password" on page 31.